Danny Strong: Writing

 At 25, in the hopes of being the lead actor in his own film, Strong wrote a dark comedy about two men who kill an elderly man for his rent-controlled apartment.
 The film never materialized, but it sparked his desire to become a full-time writer.
-His first successful script was Recount, a film about the 2000 US Elections, produced by HBO and directed by Jay Roach.
+His first successful script was Recount, a film about the 2000 US elections, produced by HBO and directed by Jay Roach.
 The film starred Kevin Spacey, Laura Dern, Denis Leary, John Hurt and Tom Wilkinson and premiered on May 25, 2008.
-The script had been voted number one on the 2007 Hollywood Black List, a list of the "most liked" but unproduced scripts as voted on by the Hollywood community and insiders.
+The script was voted number one on the 2007 Hollywood Black List, a list of the "most liked" but unproduced scripts as voted on by the Hollywood community and insiders.
 Strong was nominated for a 2008 Emmy Award for Primetime Emmy Award for Outstanding Writing for a Miniseries, Movie or a Dramatic Special for Recount.
 The film was nominated for Best Television Miniseries or Film at the 66th Golden Globe Awards and won a Primetime Emmy Award for Outstanding Made for Television Movie as well as the Writers Guild of America Award for Best Original Screenplay for a Television movie.

 Strong followed up Recount with the 2012 film adaptation of Game Change, based on the book written by John Heilemann and Mark Halperin.
 The film starred Julianne Moore and aired on HBO on March 10, 2012.
 In 2012, he won a Primetime Emmy Award for Outstanding Writing for a Miniseries, Movie or a Dramatic Special for Game Change.
 The film was also awarded a Peabody Award, which recognizes distinguished and meritorious public service by radio and television stations, networks, producing organizations and individuals.

 In February 2012, he was hired to write the screenplay for the film adaptation of Dan Brown's The Lost Symbol, whose production has been stalled since 2013.

 Strong wrote the screenplay for the film The Butler.
 Oprah Winfrey and Forest Whitaker starred in the film and it was directed by Lee Daniels.
 The script was voted onto the 2010 Hollywood Black List.
 It was released in August 2013 and grossed over $100 million in the US box office.
-He also had a cameo in the film.
+Strong had a cameo in the film.

 I write characters of every race, gender and sexual orientation.
 I write some characters that are animals.
 That's just my job.
 To me, writing 'Empire' is not more difficult than Sarah Palin [in 'Game Change']. ...
 I mean, I'm not a Republican from Alaska.